eskal/Alterdot/doc/init.md

 Lock file:           `/var/lock/subsys/bitcredsd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the bitcredscore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the bitcreds user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the bitcreds user and group.
 Access to bitcreds-cli and other bitcredsd rpc clients can then be controlled by group membership.